Alphabet sells bonds worth $20 billion to fund AI spending

 The disclosure on Tuesday underscored Big Tech's growing appetite for credit, in a shift away from years of relying on strong cash flows to fund investment in new technologies.

-The pivot has raised investor concerns as payoffs remain small from the hundreds of billions of dollars U.S. tech giants are pouring into AI.
+The pivot to bond market has raised investor concerns as payoffs have not kept pace with the mounting AI spending from U.S. tech giants, while businesses adopting the technology have so far seen limited productivity gains.

-Their capital expenditure is expected to total at least $630 billion this year, with most of spending focused on data-centers and the AI chips that power them.
+Capital expenditure from Alphabet, Microsoft, Amazon.com and Meta Platforms is expected to total at least $630 billion this year, with most of spending focused on data-centers and the AI chips that power them.

-Last week, Alphabet said it would spend as much as $185 billion this year.

 The seven tranches of Alphabet's notes mature every few years, starting in 2029, and go all the way up to 2066.